 American Samoa Program Profile

 American Samoa is a U.S territory in the Pacific Islands, which provides it access to America's federal programs.
 All of its schools, even those on the outer islands, have some internet access, text books and school supplies.
 Cell phone coverage is also available throughout the islands.
 In July 2008, WorldTeach, in partnership with the Department of Education of American Samoa, sent its first group of volunteers to teach various subjects in elementary and high schools on the islands.
 The program has since grown substantially due to local support and demand.
 WorldTeach is the first volunteer organization to forge a relationship with the Department of Education.

-Volunteers have the opportunity to serve as teachers in public high schools and elementary schools with a variety of subject assignments possible from English to history to math and science.
+The majority of volunteers will serve as English teachers in elementary schools with a few placements available in an outer island high school teaching various subjects.
 Volunteers must be flexible.
 While the Department of Education of American Samoa seeks to place each volunteer according to his or her preferences, the primary purpose of the program is to serve the local schools' needs.

 English is the language of instruction for schools, but Samoan is the vernacular.
 American Samoa ranks in about the 40th percentile according to the Stanford Achievement Tests designed for Native English Language though there is a strong variation in the levels of English skills among students.